 Backspatter is "blood drops which can be produced when a projectile creates an entrance wound" [16], when the firearm muzzle is contact, near contact, or close intermediate range to the head, the discharge injects propellant gas into the entrance wound along with the projectile.
 The propellant gas that exits through the entrance wound not only can carry blood, but other tissues (skin, bone, brain matter etc.).

-This phenomenon has been described as "blowback" by some authors (e.g., Shields et al. [17]).
+This phenomenon has been described as "blowback" by some authors (e.g., Shields LB, et al. [17]).
 In Johnson, the entrance was also the exit wound where the blowback from the shotgun discharge included shot and shot fragments along with blood and other tissue.

-Figure 3A shows the interior driver side door of Johnson's truck.
-Blowback is evidenced by blood and tissue coating a part of the window's remaining tempered glass fracture mosaic (Fig. 3B circled area).
-Tissue debris also coated the door mirror (Fig. 3C) which is added evidence that the victim's head was quite close to the window at blowback.
-A close-up image of the remaining window shows the extent of the blood and tissue covering it (Fig. 3D lower left circled area of Fig. 3B).
+The interior driver side door of Johnson's truck Figure3A shows that blowback occurred where blood and tissue coated part of the window's remaining tempered glass fracture mosaic (Figure 3B circled area).

+Tissue debris also coated the door mirror (Figure 3C) which is evidence that the victim's head was close to the window at blowback.
+A close-up image of the remaining window shows the extent of the blood and tissue covering it (Figure 3D, from lower left circled area of Figure 3B).